Course #: DM-UY 2133-A

 - Polygon Modeling

 - Turntable Animation

 In this studio, students will learn to produce and render high-quality 3D models suitable for professional film, television, and video games.
 Upon completion of this course, students will have a solid understanding of the fundamentals of modeling, texturing, and lighting using industry-standard software.

 School Policies: Three absences will result in a failing grade, excused or not.
 Lateness will not be tolerated.
 Two lateness will be counted as an absence.
 No food or drink in the classroom.
 If for any reason you are sick or no able to come to class because of an emergency please email Judith Simonsen at firstname.lastname@example.org.

 - In class projects, homework, mid term: 30%

 (this includes delivering homework to the specifications below)

 - Final Project: 40%

 - Work is due as per the syllabus.
-Homework is expected to be delivered to the required specifications in the dropbox before class begins.
+Homework is expected to be delivered to the required specifications in the Google Drive folder before class begins.
 Late assignments not ready for in-class critique lose all credit, yet must still be completed to pass the section.
 Work must be submitted for review in the faculty folder on the eve or immediately before class begins.